Ordering the topological order in the fractional quantum Hall effect: Quantum Hall preliminaries

 That these two different starting points give the same results is not surprising.
 With the assumed charge $\U$ and translation symmetries, and the further assumption of a gapped ground state, $\sigma_H$ is exactly determined by the Landau level filling factor through $\sigma_H = \nu$.
 This is readily seen from the aforementioned Streda formula.
 In the translationally invariant Landau level, the many-body ground state is gapped at some fixed Landau level fillings $\nu = p/q$.
 Now consider changing the external magnetic field by $\delta B$.
 To maintain the Landau level filling $p/q$, the density must change by $\delta \rho = \nu \delta B/2\pi$.
 The Streda formula then tells us that $\sigma_H = \nu$.
 This conclusion relies crucially on translation invariance.
 If impurities or even a periodic potential are present, $\sigma_H$ and $\nu$ do not have any direct relation.
 Indeed, the persistence of the quantized Hall effect in a range of $\nu$ in real samples is a clear-cut manifestation of the absence of such a relationship.
 As such, we will often discuss $\sigma_H = p/q$ instead of $\nu$, as the relation $\nu = \sigma_H$ means that the translation invariant case is a subset of the discussion with fixed $\sigma_H$.

-Lastly, we note that the discussion here can be easily generalized to systems with multiple independent $\U$ symmetries, such as multi-layer QH systems or 2+1d materials with multiple flavor (such as electron spin and/or ``valley") degrees of freedom.
-We will use multi-layer systems as an example.
+Lastly, we note that the discussion here can be easily generalized to systems with multiple independent $\U$ symmetries, such as multilayer QH systems or 2+1d materials with multiple flavor (such as electron spin and/or ``valley") degrees of freedom.
+We will use multilayer systems as an example.
 In this case, the Hall conductivity is a symmetric matrix $\sigma_H^{ab}$, defined as

 Here $a,b$ are the layer indices.
 The off-diagonal components are often called the ``drag" Hall conductivity.
 It is also straightforward to derive the multi-layer generalization of the Streda formula: